AsoDesu/RandomSongPicker/README.md

 - Displays map info before downloading
 - Auto retrys if map has been deleted

-### Comming Soon

-- Sort via Difficulty
+- Sort By Difficulty

-- Sort via Characteristics
+# Suggestions

+If you have a suggestion:

+- Create a GitHub issue with the tag [SUGGESTION]
+- Or DM Me on discord Aso#0001

 # Contributing